TheGuillotine/basic-ronin-contract-viewer/README.md

 # Basic Ronin Contract Viewer

-A simple web application to view basic information from a contract on the Ronin blockchain.
-This tool is designed to help you explore any contract on Ronin without needing to know its specific functions beforehand.
+A collection of simple web applications to view information from a contract on the Ronin blockchain.
+These tools are designed to help you explore any contract on Ronin without needing to know its specific functions beforehand.

+## Three Different Versions

+This repository contains three different implementations of a Ronin contract explorer, to maximize the chances that one will work for you:

+1. **index.html** - Uses ethers.js loaded from a CDN (needs internet access)
+2. **simple.html** - A lightweight version using direct JSON-RPC calls (most reliable)
+3. **web3-version.html** - Uses web3.js loaded from a CDN (needs internet access)

+Try them in order - if one doesn't work, try the next one!

 ## How to Use

-1. Download the files from this repository:
+1. **Download the files from this repository**:
    - Click the green "Code" button above
    - Select "Download ZIP"
    - Extract the ZIP file to a folder on your computer

-2. Open the `index.html` file in your web browser:
+2. **Open one of the HTML files in your web browser**:
+   - Start with `simple.html` (recommended)
    - Simply double-click the file to open it
    - No server setup required!

-3. Using the application:
+3. **Using the application**:
    - The default contract address is set to: `0xfB597d6Fa6C08f5434e6eCf69114497343aE13Dd`
-   - Click "Connect to Contract" to establish a connection
-   - Try the common read methods by clicking the buttons
+   - Click the connection or check button (varies by version)
-   - For methods that require parameters, input fields will appear
-   - Use the "Custom Method" section to try specific methods by name
-   - Use the "Advanced" section for more specific function calls

-## Features

-- Connect to any contract on the Ronin blockchain
+   - The application will attempt to connect to the Ronin blockchain
-- View basic contract information (address, bytecode size, balance)
-- Try common read methods automatically (name, symbol, etc.)
-- Attempt to call common staking-related functions
+   - Use the buttons to try calling common contract methods
-- Try custom methods by name
-- Execute advanced custom contract calls with parameters
+   - You can also try custom function names

 ## Troubleshooting

+If you encounter errors:

+1. **"Failed to load resource" or library errors**:
+   - Try the `simple.html` version which doesn't rely on external libraries

+2. **Network errors**:
+   - Make sure you have an internet connection
+   - The Ronin RPC endpoint might be temporarily unavailable
+   - Try changing the RPC URL to `https://api.roninchain.com/eth` in the input field (web3 version)

+3. **Contract function errors**:
-If you get errors like "Method not available on this contract" or "Error calling [method]", it likely means the contract doesn't implement that specific function.
-Try other functions or use the custom method section.
+   - If you get "Error calling [function]", it likely means the contract doesn't implement that specific function
+   - Try other function names
+   - The contract might have custom function names not included in the common list

 ## Requirements